PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 While collision resistance and hiding are the main properties sought of hash functions in cryptography, in certain applications other types of properties might also be desirable.

-### Notes
-[^1]: Whitfield Diffie and Martin Hellman, “New directions in cryptography,” *IEEE Transactions on Information Theory* IT-22 (1976), pp. 644–654, at p.
-644 [^1].

-[^2]: Ralph Merkle also discusses a key exchange protocol in “Secure communications over insecure channels”, *Communications of the Association for Computing Machinery*, 21 (1978), 294–99.
-While Merkle actually submitted this paper before the paper by Diffie and Hellman, it was published later.
-Merkle’s solution is not exponentially secure, unlike Diffie-Hellman’s [^2].

-[^3]: Ron Rivest, Adi Shamir, and Leonard Adleman, “A method for obtaining digital signatures and public-key cryptosystems”, *Communications of the Association for Computing Machinery*, 21 (1978), pp. 120–26 [^3].

-[^4]: A good history of these discoveries is provided by Simon Singh, *The Code Book*, Fourth Estate (London, 1999), Chapter 6 [^4].

-[^5]: Any schemes attempting to achieve non-repudiation, the other theme we discussed in *Chapter 1*, will at its basis need to involve digital signatures [^5].
+**Notes:**

-[^6]: The “hiding” terminology is not common language, but taken specifically from Arvind Narayanan, Joseph Bonneau, Edward Felten, Andrew Miller, and Steven Goldfeder, *Bitcoin and Cryptocurrency Technologies*, Princeton University Press (Princeton, 2016), Chapter 1 [^6].
+[6] The “hiding” terminology is not common language, but taken specifically from Arvind Narayanan, Joseph Bonneau, Edward Felten, Andrew Miller, and Steven Goldfeder, *Bitcoin and Cryptocurrency Technologies*, Princeton University Press (Princeton, 2016), Chapter 1.

 # The RSA cryptosystem